 Blood clotting is a complex process that involves four things: platelets, clotting factors, fibrin (a webby, mesh-like substance), and other cells.
 Platelets and clotting factors float around in your blood all the time.

-Each drug class that works on blood clots works on a different part of the clotting sytem.
-The name blood thinner is not very descript as blood thinning is very different from preventing or treating clots.
+Each drug class that works on blood clots works on a different part of the clotting system.
+The name blood thinner is not very descript, as blood thinning is very different from preventing or treating clots.

 - Warfarin is very inexpensive

-- Warfarin requires additional medication the first 5 days
+- Warfarin requires additional medication during the first five days

 - Warfarin must be monitored by regular INR tests

 - Warfarin users must consume a consistent amount of vitamin K

 - Changes in diet or medication require extra INR testing

 - Warfarin can not be used in pregnancy

 Low Molecular Weight Heparins: Normiflo (Ardeparin), Fragmin (Dalteparin), Orgarin (Aanaparoid), Lovenox (Enoxaparin), Innohep (Tinzaparin)

 Low molecular weight heparins (LMWH) also fall under the anticoagulant category.
 They inhibit Factors Xa and IIa.
 Some examples in this class are Normiflo (ardeparin), Fragmin (dalteparin), Orgarin (danaparoid), Lovenox (enoxaparin), and Innohep (tinzaparin).
 All of these drugs are administered by injection.
 They can be done at home and can come in vials or pre-filled syringes.